NaridaL/tsgl/README.md

 ## Installation
 NPM:  `npm install tsgl --save`

-In the browser, you can include the [UMD bundle](./dist/bundle.js) in a script tag, and the module will be available under the global `nla`
+In the browser, you can include the [UMD bundle](./dist/bundle.js) in a script tag, and the module will be available under the global `tsgl`

 <!--- CONTENT-START --->
 Some content